johnopana/Password-Locker/README.md

   - $ git clone https://github.com/johnopana/Password-Locker/
   - $ cd Password-Locker
   - Running the Application
   - To run the application, in your terminal:
   - $ chmod +x password_locker.py
   - $ ./password_locker.py
   - Testing the Application
   - To run the tests for the class file:
   - $ python3.6 user_credentials_test.py
+## Technologies Used
+  - Python3.6